Academic Management Board

 Katharine Adeney (School of Politics and International Relations)

-Professor Katharine Adeney is Director of the University of Nottingham Asia Research Institute, and joined the school in 2013, having previously held positions at Sheffield, Balliol College, Oxford and the LSE.
+Professor Katharine Adeney is a Deputy Director of the University of Nottingham Asia Research Institute, and joined the school in 2013, having previously held positions at Sheffield, Balliol College, Oxford and the LSE.
 She is the editor of Asia Dialogue the online journal of the UoN Asia Research Institute, co-editor of the new Palgrave Series on the Politics of South Asia and was previously co-editor of Government and Opposition.
 She is a member of the REF2021 Sub Panel for Politics and International Relations.
 You can follow her @ katadeney

 Faith Chan (Geographical Sciences, University of Nottingham Ningbo Campus)